 - Yellow cards for companies whose the status is unclear or in negotiation.

 - Red cards for companies that are not yet partners.

 - Platform operators

-- Business Model: Partners that provide data, tools or personnel as part of a data strategy are among the key partnerships.
+- Business Model / Case: partners that provide data, tools or personnel as part of a data strategy are among the partnerships.

 When you have finished all boxes, check your data strategy for consistency and completeness.
-If necessary, let the work rest for a day and / or present your data strategy to colleagues who were not involved in the development.
-Tell a story and pay attention to breaks and uncertainties.
+If necessary, let the work pause for a day and/or present your data strategy to colleagues who were not involved in the development.
+Try to tell a story and pay attention to logical breaks and inconsistencies.

 For example, consider the following questions:

-- Do I have the corresponding link data to connect the different data sources together?
+- Do I have the corresponding link data to join the different data sources?

 - Do I have the right tools to tap the data sources?